In-depth guide

 8. The 90-day rollout plan

 Month 1: instrument metrics.
 Get accurate weekly tracking of ADR, RevPAR, occupancy, GOPPAR, ALOS, no-show rate, channel mix.
 Choose a single source of truth (PMS) and reconcile against bank settlements monthly.
 Without measurement, everything else is theatre.
 Month 2: discipline the pricing and distribution.
 Implement weekly yield review.
 Set rate floors and ceilings.
 Configure channel manager properly.
 Launch direct-booking value-adds (breakfast, late checkout) without breaking parity.
 Audit OTA rate parity to spot leakage.
 Month 3: deploy the guest experience layer.
 Online check-in.
 QR-launched portal with F&B menu and service requests.
 AI concierge for after-hours coverage.
-Pre-arrival messaging for no-show reduction.
+Pre-arrival messaging for confirm-or-cancel signals.
 Track results monthly: ADR, RevPAR, ancillary revenue per guest, no-show rate, NPS.

 Written by